SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 Notice something in all that evidence?
 There's no relation to COVID-19 or COVID-19 vaccines at all!
-It's just making a claim of guilt by association: those other vaccines help (slightly) to prevent Alzheimers, and COVID-19 vaccines are vaccines, so maybe they help too?
+It's just making a claim of guilt by association: those other vaccines help (slightly) to prevent Alzheimers, and COVID-19 vaccines are also vaccines, so maybe they help too?

 This is skating on ice so thin it might as well be surface tension.
 I mean: yeah, maybe.